Conflux-Chain/conflux-scan/.github/CONTRIBUTING.md

 The default test script will do the following: lint with ESLint -> unit tests with coverage. **Please make sure to have this pass successfully before submitting a PR.** Although the same tests will be run against your PR on the CI server, it is better to have it working locally.

 ## Project Structure

-- **`scripts`**: contains build-related scripts and configuration files.
-Usually, you don't need to touch them.

 - **`build`**: contains built files for deploy.
 Note this directory shouldn't be checked into version control.